-First Year and Second Year Undergraduate full-time students, First Year PME students and LINC students, registered on the UNIT-e system, can access their results by logging into https://register.mic.ul.ie, using their Username (MIC Email address) and Network Logon Password, and clicking on the "Results" tab on the Homepage screen.
+First, second and third year undergraduate full-time students, PME students, LINC and taught postgraduate students registered on the UNIT-e system, can access their results by logging into register.mic.ul.ie, using their Username (MIC Email address) and Network Logon Password, and clicking on the 'Results' tab on the Homepage screen.

 Students on the Student Administration Portal SI

-Students registered on the SI system can access their results via the MIC Results server https://examresults.mic.ul.ie.
+Students registered on the SI system can access their results via the MIC Results server examresults.mic.ul.ie.

-In order to access your results on-line, it is essential that you know your Network Logon Password (i.e. the password you use to access Student E-mail, Moodle etc.).
-If you have forgotten your Network Logon Password, you can reset it via https://passwordreset.microsoftonline.com.
+In order to access your results online, it is essential that you know your Network Logon Password (i.e. the password you use to access Student email, Moodle etc.).
+If you have forgotten your Network Logon Password, you can reset it via passwordreset.microsoftonline.com.

 - We strongly urge you to check that your network logon password is working correctly in advance of release of results to avoid undue delay in accessing your results.

 - If you do not see your current results when you log in, it may be because you have an outstanding fees balance.
-Please log into www.si.ul.ie or https://register.mic.ul.ie (whichever is applicable to you) to view your balance and make any outstanding payments.
-Once your account is at a 0 (zero) balance your results will be released for the next business day on the Student Administration Portal (www.si.ul.ie) or https://register.mic.ul.ie (whichever is applicable to you) as the results will not be updated on the MIC Results Server.
+Please log into www.si.ul.ie or register.mic.ul.ie (whichever is applicable to you) to view your balance and make any outstanding payments.
+Once your account is at a 0 (zero) balance, your results will be released for the next business day on the Student Administration Portal (www.si.ul.ie) or UNIT-e system (register.mic.ul.ie), whichever is applicable to you, as the results will not be updated on the MIC Results Server.

 Feedback on Assessments:

-Students will be able to access their assignments and view feedback, where it exists, from Friday 2nd September 2022 onwards, when results become available.
+Students can access their assignments and view feedback, where it exists, from when results become available on 19 January 2023.